Total Eclipse of the Heart

-Worldwide, the single has sales in excess of 6 million copies and was certified gold by the Recording Industry Association of America (RIAA) for sales of over 1 million copies after its release, updated to platinum in 2001 when the certification threshold changed.
+Worldwide, the single has sales in excess of six million copies and was certified gold by the Recording Industry Association of America for sales of over one million copies after its release, updated to platinum in 2001 when the certification threshold changed.
 In 2015, the song was voted by the British public as the nation's third favourite 1980s number one in a poll for ITV.

 Background and composition

 After her contract with RCA Records ended in 1981, Tyler found a new manager in David Aspden.
-After seeing Meat Loaf perform "Bat Out of Hell" live on The Old Grey Whistle Test, she approached Meat Loaf's producer, Jim Steinman, and asked him to be her producer.
-Tyler aimed to create an album utilizing the Wall of Sound production techniques of Phil Spector, and she believed that Steinman was the only person who could create the same sound, as Spector had mostly retired from the music business.
+After seeing Meat Loaf perform "Bat Out of Hell" live on The Old Grey Whistle Test, she approached Meat Loaf's writer, Jim Steinman, and asked him to be her producer.
+Tyler aimed to create an album utilizing the Wall of Sound production techniques of Phil Spector, and she believed that Steinman was the only person who could still create the same sound as Spector had mostly retired from the music business.
 Tyler visited Steinman in his apartment in New York in April 1982 with her manager, where she was presented with two tracks: "Have You Ever Seen the Rain?" and "Goin' Through the Motions".
 She stated that had she not liked the songs Steinman played for her, he would have rejected Tyler's invitation to collaborate.
 She returned to his studio apartment weeks later, where Steinman and Rory Dodd performed "Total Eclipse of the Heart" for her.
 Steinman also hand-picked the recording band for the song, which included Dodd as a featured vocalist (the "Turn around..." refrain).

 The lyric "Turn around, bright eyes" had originally appeared in Steinman's 1969 college musical The Dream Engine.
 Steinman had originally written the song's verse melody for his score to the 1980 film A Small Circle of Friends.

 "Total Eclipse of the Heart" had to be shortened for radio play.
 Tyler did not believe that the song was radio-friendly at its full length; the song was reduced from seven minutes and two seconds to four minutes and thirty seconds.

 The power ballad became Tyler's highest-charting song in several countries, peaking at No. 1 in the United States, South Africa, Australia, New Zealand, Canada and the United Kingdom.
 At its peak, it sold 60,000 copies per day and approximately 6 million copies in total.
-It won the Variety Club award in the UK for best single of 1983.
+It won the Variety Club award in the UK for best recording artist of 1983.
 The song also made number 82 of VH1's top 100 love songs.

 Tyler told Record Mirror that she thought the song was about "someone who wants to love so badly she's lying there in complete darkness."